jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W2.md

 Credits: Jessica A. Rodríguez

 **AI Disclosure**:
-Microsoft CoPilot is be used for **editing and clarity only**, as well as to create some to the **image visualizations**.
+Microsoft CoPilot and ChatGPT was used for **editing and clarity only**, as well as to create some to the **image visualizations**.
 All ideas, instructional decisions, and assignment constraints are authored by the me, the instructor (Jessica A. Rodriguez).
 AI is not used to generate original course content.